Sports commentator: Main/play-by-play commentator

 The main commentator, also called the play-by-play commentator or announcer in North America, blow-by-blow in combat sports coverage, lap-by-lap for motorsports coverage, or ball-by-ball for cricket coverage, is the primary speaker and the moderator of the broadcast.
-Broadcasters in this role are adept at being articulate and carry an ability to describe each play or event of an often-fast-moving sporting event.
-The play-by-play announcer is meant to convey the event as it is carried out.
+Broadcasters in this role clearly describe each play or development as the event unfolds.
 Because of their skill level, commentators like Al Michaels, Brian Anderson, Ian Eagle, Kevin Harlan, Jim Nantz, and Joe Buck in the US, David Coleman in the UK, and Bruce McAvaney in Australia may have careers in which they call several different sports at one time or another.
 Other main commentators may, however, only call one sport (Joe Rogan for example announces only one sport which is mixed martial arts, specifically the UFC organization and Peter Drury for the Premier League Football Association).
 The vast majority of play-by-play announcers are male; female play-by-play announcers had not seen sustained employment until the 21st century.

-Radio and television play-by-play techniques involve slightly different approaches; radio broadcasts typically require the play-by-play host to say more to verbally convey the on-field activity that cannot be seen by the radio audience.
+Radio and television play-by-play require different approaches.
+Radio commentators typically provide more description because listeners cannot see the action.
 It is unusual to have radio and television broadcasts share the same play-by-play commentator for the same event, except in cases of low production budgets or when a broadcaster is particularly renowned (Rick Jeanneret's hockey telecasts, for example, were simulcast on radio and television from 1997 until his 2022 retirement).

-The role of these play-by-play commentators is to have an impact on the viewers' experience.
-There is a significant difference between radio and television broadcasts as radio commentators offer a more intimate connection with the audience.
-Since listeners have to rely on the commentator to follow the action of the game, it fosters a deeper engagement.
-Radio commentators have to provide a detailed description that effectively paints a mental picture of the game’s events for listeners.
-Meanwhile, in television broadcasts, the audience is able to watch the match in real-time.
-Television commentators focus more on analysis and supplementary information.
-The combine the use of slow motion, instant replay, and other technologies to deliver an analysis that will engage the audience.
+Radio commentary can create a more intimate connection with the audience because listeners rely on the commentator to follow the action.
+Commentators therefore use detailed descriptions to help listeners visualize the event.
+In television broadcasts, viewers can watch the event as it happens, so commentators focus more on analysis and supplementary information.
+They may use slow motion, instant replays, and other technology to support their commentary.